-- Many libraries backpropagate gradients with a simple function call. → notebook - Memory may be problem, since we need to memorize \boldsymbol{x} and z at every node. - Backpropagation is only the method for computing the gradient, while another algorithm, such as stochastic gradient descent (Definition 5.26), is used to perform learning using this gradient.
+- Many libraries backpropagate gradients with a simple function call. $\rightarrow$ notebook - Memory may be problem, since we need to memorize $\boldsymbol{x}$ and $\boldsymbol{z}$ at every node. - Backpropagation is only the method for computing the gradient, while another algorithm, such as stochastic gradient descent (Definition 5.26), is used to perform the parameter update using this gradient.

-Backpropagating gradients, i.e., applying the chain rule, means performing a number of multiplications.
+• Backpropagating gradients, i.e., applying the chain rule, means performing a number of multiplications.
 For deep neural networks this can lead to numerical issues.